Start Your Mississippi LLC

 If you decide not to continue with starting your business, but you want to transfer the rights to use the reserved name to someone else, you would have to file a notice of transfer that includes the name and address of the person you are transferring the reserved name to.
 You can also cancel the name reservation by forwarding a notice of cancellation to the Secretary of State.

-If you wish to use a DBA—”doing business as”—you must file the DBA.
-You might use a DBA if your company name doesn’t describe your company for marketing and branding purposes.
-For example, if you choose to name your company ABC Brands, LLC, and you sell pet products, your DBA might be ABC Brands, LLC, DBA Rover’s Pet Products.
+If you wish to use a fictitious business name—”doing business as”—you must file register it in the Mississippi Secretary of State’s office.
+You might use a fictitious business name if your company name doesn’t describe your company for marketing and branding purposes.
+For example, if you choose to name your company ABC Brands, LLC, and you sell pet products, your fictitious business name might be ABC Brands, LLC, DBA Rover’s Pet Products.
 You would use “Rover’s Pet Products” for all of your branding and marketing, including logos for your website and signage for a brick-and-mortar store.
+You can file a fictitious business name by filling out this form in the Mississippi Secretary of State’s office.

 While you do not have to register your name for trademark purposes as it is protected by the state, you should create a trademark if you plan on doing business nationally or internationally.
 Registering your name with the Secretary of State prevents others in Mississippi from using your name and logos, but it doesn’t protect the name, marketing logos and branding from being used in other states.
 Only a trademark can prevent those in other states from using your name.